zgock999/Zonos-Ja/CONDITIONING_README.md

   - **max_val:** `5`
   - **uncond_type:** `learned`
 - **Description:**
   A [MOS](https://arxiv.org/abs/2110.01763) score for the output audio.
 This is similar to VQScore and tends to have a stronger entanglement with emotions.
-It additionally has strong entanglement with languages.
+It additionally has a strong entanglement with languages.
 Set to 4.0 for very clean and neutral English speech, else we recommend setting it to unconditional.
 ---
 ### speaker_noised
 - **Type:** `IntegerConditioner`